 (IN STOCK) John Wesley Hardin killed his first man at fifteen.
 His gun of choice was a Colt 1860 Army in .44 caliber.
 Hardin’s first rig was most likely a closely contoured, edge stamped Slim Jim with a 1 3/4″ gun belt and a long rectangular brass buckle.
 Set- Holster, belt, cap box, and buckle ~ $299.85.
 Bowie knife and sheath ~ $249.95.
 Complete set~ $519.90

 HH – DIE BEFORE I’LL RUN

-(IN STOCK) For a time Hardin led the famous Sutton-Taylor Texas feud.
-His next gun rig was for an S&W Schofield in a fold back Slim Jim with six bullet loops stitched on the front and a unique southern buckle.
-Set- Holster, cartridge belt, and buckle ~ $299.95 (Available with or without bullet loops)
+For a time Hardin led the famous Sutton-Taylor Texas feud.
+His next gun rig was for an S&W Schofield in a fold back Slim Jim style holster.
+Sometimes he had six bullet loops stitched on the front and sometimes he wore holsters with none.
+His buckle was a unique southern English buckle.
+Set- Holster, cartridge belt, and buckle ~ $299.95 without holster loops.
+(Available with bullet loops- call for pricing)